-- Showmanship, energy level, excitement, crowd appeal, uniformity, genuine enthusiasm, and the athletic sportsmanship. - A team's ability to demonstrate precise spacing and seamless patterns of movement performed throughout the routine.
+- Showmanship, energy level, excitement, crowd appeal, uniformity, genuine enthusiasm, and athletic sportsmanship. - Falls, drops, and bobbles throughout the routine. - A team's ability to demonstrate precise spacing and seamless patterns of movement performed throughout the routine.
 This includes innovative, visual, and intricate ideas; as well as any additional skills performed to enhance the overall appeal.
 (Source: Varsity All Star Scoring guide)